trussworks/Engineering-Playbook/infra/getting_started/your_first_lambda_function.md

 This tutorial focuses on deploying a "Hello, World" Go program as a Lambda function using Terraform.
 The first section will cover creating the program in Go and the second section will cover writing the Terraform script that will deploy the program into AWS.
 As a bonus, we'll cover how you can configure AWS CloudWatch to invoke your Lambda function on a recurring schedule.

 ## Assumptions
-* You're at least on macOS Mojave.
+* You're at least on macOS Mojave 10.14
 * You have the following installed on your machine:
   * Terraform
   * AWS CLI